 Is Your Portfolio Protected Against Inflation?

-Like all hazards in investing, the risk of inflation is always present, even when that risk doesn’t materialize.
-And because of the always-lurking threat imposed by inflation, Truepoint portfolios are explicitly built with inflation in mind.
+Like all hazards in investing, the risk of inflation is always lurking—even when it doesn’t materialize.
+And because of this ever-present threat, Truepoint portfolios are explicitly built with inflation in mind.

-Since 1926 the S&P 500 has appreciated by an average of 10.2% per year while inflation has advanced 2.9% per year1.
-The reason for this is simple – historically, companies have been able to grow earnings and pay dividends at a rate faster than inflation.
+Since 1926, the S&P 500 has appreciated at an average annual rate of 10.4%, while inflation has advanced at an average annual rate of 3.2%¹.
+The reason for this is simple—historically, companies have been able to grow earnings and pay dividends at a rate faster than inflation.
 Large public companies are nimble and have enough pricing power to pass along most of the cost of inflation to consumers2.
-This dynamic is not ideal for consumers, but it’s great for companies and savers who have accumulated ownership through stock purchases.
+This dynamic is not ideal for consumers, but it’s great for companies and investors.

 “Tall Paul” Volcker, Fed Chair who crushed inflation and set the stage for two decades of economic growth, taught us that the most effective tool against inflation is stricter monetary policy.
-His actions brought inflation from a high of nearly 15% to under 4% in less than three years.
-If we do get a sustained period of inflation, the Fed is likely to use the Volcker playbook, raising interest rates to rein it in.
+The Federal Reserve board led by Volcker raised the federal funds rate, which had averaged 11.2% in 1979, to a peak of 20% in June 1981.
+Since then, the Fed has typically followed the Volcker playbook when faced with inflation-raising interest rates to rein it in.
 When rates rise, long-term bonds get crushed.
-Short-term bonds quickly mature, and we have new cash to deploy into our choice of 1) more bonds yielding the new, higher interest rates or 2) stocks if the rise in inflation and interest rates has caused a temporary decline in stock prices.
+Short-term bonds quickly mature, generating new cash to deploy into our choice of 1) more bonds, yielding the new, higher interest rates or 2) stocks, if the rise in inflation and interest rates has caused a temporary decline in stock prices.

 1http://www.econ.yale.edu/~shiller/data.htm